SorenHeinze/arduino-meal-proposer/README.md

 The meal names and the lists with the ingrediences need to be included in the code that will be uploaded to the arduino.
 Two examples are given in the code.

 The Arduino I used had a limited working memory.
 At the same time I have quite long strings (the lists with the ingrediences for each meal).
-It was not possible to hold all this information at the same time in the working memory.
+It was is not possible to hold all this information at the same time in the working memory.
-Thus I have to swap information from the flash-memory into the working memory just when it is needed.
+Thus I have to swap information from the program/flash-memory into the working memory just when it is needed.
 This leads to some rather "weird constructs" in the code.
 Thus this challenge and the solution are described in detail in "read_from_flash_memory.ino" in the respective folder.

 Some less significant things (e.g. how to get a really random number) are described as comments in the code.

-One last comment: The code and the comments were written for non-regular-C programmers.
+One last comment: The code and the comments were written for interested people that are non-regular-C programmers.
 Hence many things I comment are probably quite obvious for more experienced people.